 believe that over time, inhaled chloroform can result in depression, liver

 ailments and even cancer.
-It must be avoided when pregnant.
+It must be especially be avoided when pregnant.

 raw juice therapy when pregnant without